 Review: One Mind by Edward A. Burger

-On February 15, Asian Studies hosted filmmaker Edward A. Burger and sound designer Douglas Quin for a screening and discussion of their film, One Mind.
-Daphne Feller, '17, reviews the event.
+On February 15, the Asian Studies Program hosted filmmaker Edward A. Burger and sound designer Douglas Quin for a screening and discussion of their film One Mind.
+Daphne Feller '17 reviews the event.

 What is the difference between a Buddhist documentary film and a documentary film that is simply about Buddhism?
-Edward A. Burger’s new film One Mind explores this difference poignantly, which screened at Skidmore on February 15, 2017.
-The title refers to the teachings of 9th century Chinese Zen master Huangbo, who emphasized the indivisibility between one’s perceptions and the phenomenal world, an appropriate allusion for the film and its message as a whole.
+Edward A. Burger’s new film One Mind, screened at Skidmore on February 15, explores this difference poignantly.
+The title refers to the teachings of ninth century Chinese Zen master Huangbo, who emphasized the indivisibility between one’s perceptions and the phenomenal world, an appropriate allusion for the film and its message as a whole.

 Burger’s One Mind embodies the filmmaker’s experience gained over many years spent with monks at Zhenru Chan monastery.
 The film itself has no clear plot or definitive anthropological questions to answer, but rather brings one into the monastery through the filmmaker’s lens and affords the viewer an experience of their own.

 Rather than seeking an objective representation of life at the monastery, One Mind draws attention to interactions between the inner landscapes of the mind and the outer landscapes experienced, in this case the lush hills of Jiangsi Province, China.
 The film progresses through the seasons, beginning with fall and concluding with summer, inviting viewers to experience for themselves the daily lives of this monastic community.
 Whether it be sitting upright in the meditation hall or meticulously picking tea leaves in the fields, their activities embody the experience of mindful action.
 These aforementioned aspects of One Mind are what have allowed Burger to create a distinctively Buddhist film.